simsong/python-dvs/README.md

  - a transformation on a file (inputs (hashes), program (hashes), outputs (hashes)
  - a set of files.

+## Design Goals
+- The entire system can be recreated from the object store.

 ## Use Cases